Gentaz Dervieux

 Côte Blonde Côte-Rôtie Syrah 2004

 This was a real treat after the Gentaz-Dervieux since Rene Rostaing is Marius Gentaz’s son-in-law.
 While the vineyards that belonged to Marius are now famously part of the Rostaing domaine, that vineyard goes to Rene’s Côte Brune; this is his Côte Blonde and arguably his most famous bottling.
 This 2004 pours a cloudy ruby with brambles, purple flowers, blood, dust and leather.
 Slightly rustic which is what I want from Rostaing.
 I love the individuality and how it paired with the Iberico pork cheek, mushroom ragu with lavender and thyme.
 Plenty of life left.
-Drink through 2034+. — a month ago
+Drink through 2034+. — 9 months ago

 Ira, Eric and 9 others liked this